 GeForce GPU gaming results were fueled by strong adoption of our recent Pascal™ architecture.
 Datacenter (including Tesla®, NVIDIA GRID™ and DGX-1™) was a record $240 million, up 193 percent year on year and up 59 percent sequentially.
 This reflects strong demand for deep learning training, Tesla and GRID for cloud and virtualized computing, and initial DGX-1 sales.

 We do a lot of research here at Nanalyze to bring you the quality articles that get delivered weekly to your inbox and in the process of doing so, we do make investments ourselves when we find companies that interest us.
 We’ve remarked before that there just aren’t any pure-play artificial intelligence stocks for retail investors though that may soon change with the emergence of NVDA.
+(Update: it has indeed changed since the publishing of this article.)
 Just a few weeks ago we pulled the trigger on some NVDA stock because even though it appeared to be overpriced, we became firmly convinced that this company is quickly becoming a pure-play picks and shovels artificial intelligence stock for AI computer chips.
 Just look at how their website now reflects their deep commitment to AI computing:

 We talked before about 5 different startups that are working on building AI chips.
 We’re pretty sure that NVDA is keeping close tabs on these companies and that they will move to shut down any competitive threats through acquisition or patent litigation.
 We also need to pay attention to companies like Google which is developing their own hardware for their homegrown deep learning platform called Tensorflow.
 The future growth of AI promises to be greater than anything we can imagine and there are plenty of room for multiple players.
 While we watch and wait, we’re going to think about adding more shares to our position using dollar cost averaging.
 NVIDIA looks like a great $45 billion picks-and-shovels play on AI computer chips and it may be the closest thing there is to a pure-play artificial intelligence stock there is at the moment.